habib-mhmmd/titan-core/src/content/blog/team-match-poster.md

 ---
-title: "Team Match Poster Design"
+title: "Bold and Energetic Team Match Poster Design Showcase"
 excerpt: "This project is a personal exploration in graphic design, where I created match posters for several soccer teams.
 The main objective of this project was to practice and improve my skills in sports poster design, with a focus on visual composition, typography, and photo manipulation"
 featuredImage: "./images/mockup-match.jpg"
 publishDate: "2024-12-09"